Murmura Namkeen Recipe (Murmura Chivda)

 5. Green Chilies

-Close the lid tightly after every use and use a clean and dry spoon to take out the namkeen.
+Close the lid tightly after each use, and use a clean, dry spoon to remove the namkeen.
 This way, it will remain nice and crisp.

-If the namkeen has turned soggy, transfer it to a pan and roast on low heat until it becomes crisp again.
+If the namkeen has turned soggy, transfer it to a pan and roast over low heat until crisp again.

 You Might Also Like